adelphi-ed-tech/au-courses/courses/ed-tech-school-practicum.md

 a week during school hours, or twice a week during after-school hours.
 Students are expected to be on-site for additional horus, as needed, to complete their projects and per requirements by their field supervisor.
+In most cases practicum students will need to clear 1 or 2 days during the practicum during school hours (typically 8am-3pm) where they can be on their school sites to work with K-12 students.
+Other times are more flexible and may combine on-site meetings during administrative hours and after school (3pm-6pm) as well as off-site work according to the practicum student's schedule.

 University seminar
 ------------------------------------------------------------------------